dustinpfister/blog_posts/_posts/phaser-sprite-events-onkilled.md

 ## 2 - A full example using sprite.events.onKilled

 For this posts full working example I made a simple little project that involves a pool of sprites that spawn from the upper left corner of the screen, and then move across the screen, [wrapping around within the screen](/2018/07/22/phaser-math-wrap-and-clamp/) when going out of bounds.
+When a sprite is clicked it looses hp, and will be killed when hp reaches zero.
+At which point the sprite.events.onKilled event will fire, in this example I have some logic that determines how many points the player should get when killing the enemy.

 ### 2.1 - My enemies.js file